Augusta Rule Section 280A(g): Home Rental Documentation Checklist

 The Reasonable Rate Standard

-The IRS will accept rental rates that are comparable to what an unrelated third party would charge for similar space and amenities.
+The rental rate should be comparable to what an unrelated third party would charge for similar space and amenities.
 Documentation should include:

 • Quotes from at least three comparable local venues (hotels, conference centers, event spaces).